-- Hiding symptoms.
-Some people choose to hide their symptoms, often in fear of embarrassment or stigma.
-This causes many people with OCD to not seek the help of a mental health professional until many years after the onset of symptoms.
+- Hiding symptoms: Some children may choose to hide their symptoms, often in fear of embarrassment or because they just don’t understand what is happening.
+This can cause many kids and teens (and even adults) with OCD to not ask for help until many years after symptoms begin.

-- Lack of proper training in health professionals.
-People with OCD often get the wrong initial diagnosis from health professionals and may wind up seeing many doctors and therapists over the course of several years before finally getting the right diagnosis.
+- Lack of proper training in health professionals: Children with OCD can sometimes get the wrong initial diagnosis from health professionals, and may wind up seeing many doctors and therapists over the course of several years before finally getting the right diagnosis.
+ADHD and autism spectrum disorders can have similar symptoms, but require very different treatments than OCD.

 - Not being able to afford proper treatment.

-The 2013 APA Practice Guideline for the Treatment of Patients with Obsessive Compulsive Disorder recommends beginning treatment with a type of cognitive behavior therapy (CBT) called exposure and response prevention (ERP), which has the strongest evidence supporting its use in the treatment of OCD.
+The APA Practice Guideline for the Treatment of Patients with Obsessive Compulsive Disorder recommends beginning treatment with a type of cognitive behavior therapy (CBT) called exposure and response prevention (ERP), which has the strongest evidence supporting its use in the treatment of OCD.
+Below are some tips and guidelines for finding a good ERP therapist.

 When you search for a therapist in the IOCDF Resource Directory, you may get more than one result for your area.
 There are many factors to now consider when choosing the right therapist for you.
 In addition to the practical matters, such as whether they accept your insurance, is their office convenient for you, and so on, you also need to make sure that your new therapist is someone who you will feel comfortable working with.
 Below are some tips to helping you find the best possible treatment for you!